hmcts/et-pet-et1/app/views/guides/markdown/fees_and_payment_working_out_your_fee.md

 ### Multiple claims
-If your case involves more than one type of claim, you’ll only pay for the claim that has the higher fee.
-So if your claim is about holiday pay and discrimination, you’ll only be charged fees for the discrimination claim.
+If your case involves more than one type of claim, you’ll only pay for the one that has the higher fee.